 - Some have visual problems

-3D CT can also be used when diagnosing the patient, so that the need for intervention and prognosis can be determined.
+When diagnosing the patient, the need for intervention and disease prognosis can be determined.

-In fact, the treatment of Chiari malformation depends on the severity of the condition and the symptoms.
-In the absence of symptoms, there is no need for treatment, but in the event of severe symptoms, the intervention must be carried out as soon as possible.
+Treatment is mainly aimed at relieving symptoms and improving quality of life.
+Treatment of Chiari malformation depends on the severity of the condition and symptoms.
+If there are no symptoms, no treatment is required.
+In the case of severe symptoms, the intervention must be done as soon as possible.

-In mild cases, some symptoms such as headaches can be treated with analgesics as an occasional treatment only used in mild cases.
+In mild cases of the disease, symptoms such as headaches can be treated with analgesics only as an symptoms treatment.

-In fact, the main objective of the surgical procedure is to relieve pressure and drain the cerebrospinal fluid, and to do this we resort to the following well-known technique:
+In fact, the main purpose of the surgical procedure is to relieve pressure and drain the cerebrospinal fluid, and to do this we resort to the following well-known technique:

-It is the surgical procedure used, which depends on removing a small part of the base of the skull, and we can suffice with this amount to relieve pressure.
+It is the best surgical procedure, which depends on removing a small part of the base of the skull, and we may suffice with this amount to relieve pressure.

-The decompression process takes decompression surgery The traditional procedure that involves opening the epidural takes about 3 to 4 hours, while the procedure without opening the epidural takes about two hours.
+Arnold Chiari's surgery (decompression surgery) that involves opening the epidural takes about 3 to 4 hours, while the procedure without opening the epidural takes about two hours.

-One of the advanced and precise surgical techniques, where the surgeon inserts a small camera into the brain through a small hole in the skull and makes a small hole in one of the ventricles, which leads to pressure relief, a video of the operation from Here.
+One of the advanced surgical techniques, where the surgeon inserts a small camera into the brain through a small hole in the skull and makes a small hole in one of the ventricles, which leads to pressure relief, you can watch the surgery from Here.

 Some patients complain of headache and nausea for several days after the procedure.

-A good technique is in the case of hydrocephalus because of the excessive accumulation of fluid, where we place a shunt that draws fluid from the brain and places the other end of the catheter in the peritoneal cavity.
+As a result of excessive fluid accumulation, a shunt is placed that draws fluid from the brain and places the other end of the catheter in the peritoneal cavity.

-The shunt may be associated with complications such as the transmission of infection to the brain or mechanical problems such as blockage of the shunt or displacement of the shunt from its place.
+The shunt may be associated with complications such as infection to the brain or mechanical problems such as blockage of the shunt or displacement of the shunt from its place.